 Termux is probably the best terminal emulator available for Android.
 Apart from being a terminal emulator, it also provides its own isolated Linux environment and offers a wide variety of pre-built Linux packages.
 These packages can be downloaded and installed through the APT tool (Advanced Package Tool), known from Debian and Ubuntu desktop Linux distributions.
+Today we’ll see how we can convert media files using FFmpeg and Termux.

 There are many exciting things that an Android user can do with Termux.
 One of them is using FFmpeg, the swiss army knife of media manipulation tools on Linux, to convert media (audio and video) to different formats.
-Although a plethora of media converter apps is already available on the Google Play Store, this console based solution gives full control over the codec parameters and enables conversions between the 100+ different file formats supported by FFmpeg.
+Although a plethora of media converter apps are already available on the Google Play Store, this console based solution gives full control over the codec parameters and enables conversions between the 100+ different file formats supported by FFmpeg.

 Here is what you need to do to easily convert your media files using FFmpeg and Termux: